Disabled Solicitors Network advisory committee

 Lizzie Hardy

-She is particularly passionate about recruiting and training disabled talent in the law, and draws upon her experience as a junior lawyer when speaking at panel events.
+Lizzie joined the committee in 2019.
+She is passionate about recruiting and training disabled talent in the law and is regularly invited to speak at panel events.

 Ryan Kelly

-Ryan joined the Disabled Solicitors Network in 2023 and is registered blind so has first-hand experience of living, studying and working with a disability.
+Ryan joined the network in 2023 and is registered blind, so has first-hand experience of living, studying and working with a disability.

-Ryan is passionate about equality and diversity and hopes that his experiences will help to guide and inspire businesses and individuals to embrace their differences.
+Ryan is passionate about equality and diversity.
+He hopes his experiences will help to guide and inspire businesses and individuals to embrace their differences.

 Simon Maynard